scrapinghub/andi/README.rst

 5. Framework computes argument values (``bar`` in this case).
 6. Framework calls the callback.

-Depending on implementation, steps 1-5 may happen iteratevely - e.g. middlewares may be populating different parts of callback kwargs.
+Depending on implementation, steps 1-5 may happen iteratively - e.g. middlewares may be populating different parts of callback kwargs.
 In this case step (4 - raising an error) can be skipped.